-Community Colleges of Spokane does not provide living accommodations for students.
-Students may call the Student Activities Office at SCC 509-533-8657, Student-Funded Programs Office at SFCC 509-533-3553, or the WorkForce Program Office at 509-533-3042 for information.
+Spokane Colleges does not provide living accommodations for students.
+Students may call the Basic Needs Navigation Office at SFCC 509-533-3749, Student Activities Office at SCC 509-533-8657, or the WorkForce Program Office at 509-533-3042 for information.
 Students also may consult the housing bulletin board, local newspapers or rental agencies for listings.
 Parents are encouraged to help the prospective student find acceptable housing within the Spokane area.

-The following housing policy has been adopted by the CCS Board of Trustees:
+The following housing policy has been adopted by the Spokane Colleges Board of Trustees:

-"Persons interested in listing rental property with CCS are required to sign the Equal Availability of Housing card, which in turn will be posted on the college housing bulletin board.
+"Persons interested in listing rental property with Spokane Colleges are required to sign the Equal Availability of Housing card, which in turn will be posted on the college housing bulletin board.